Archery for Beginners: How to Get Started

 Recommendations for Adults

 For recurves, we almost always suggest the Samick Sage Recurve Bow.
 We love it.
-It’s easy to use, easy to set up, and it’s easy to accessorize—you can add a arrow rest and a bow sight without too much effort.
-Plus, it’s a “take-down” bow, meaning that if you want to increase or decrease the strength of the bow, you can remove the limbs and install new ones.
+It’s easy to use, easy to set up, and it’s easy to accessorize.
+You can add a arrow rest and a bow sight without too much effort.
+Plus, it’s a “take-down” bow.
+If you want to increase or decrease the strength of the bow, you can remove the limbs and install new ones.
 It’s sturdy, reliable, and many archers have used it to get from the “beginner” stage to the “intermediate” stage.
 It’s a great option for adults, but also for young adults.

 Raptor Compound Bow Kit: Left Hand – USA Limbs – Fully Adjustable 24.5-31” Draw – 30-70LB Pull – High-Speed Aluminum Cams 315 FPS – Accessories and Install Video Included